What To Do If Exchange EDB File Too Big?

 EDB stands for Exchange Database file.
 It is the main repository of Exchange Server database for mailbox data.
 It includes all data components like email, messages, attachments, folders, etc. These files are formatted using the b-tree structure which provides quick access to many pages at once.
-Each EDB file has a corresponding STM file which contains the actual SMTP messages.
+Each EDB file has a corresponding STM file that contains the actual SMTP messages.

-Why Exchange EDB files too big?
+Why Exchange EDB file Too big?

 The Exchange EDB files will automatically grow in size as the data within the EDB files will increases.
-However the EDB files will never compress if the data is removed from them.
+However, the EDB files will never compress if the data is removed from them.

 Suppose the size of EDB file is 15 GB and we delete 5 GB mailbox or move it to any other database, the size of EDB file will remain 15 GB.
 However, 5GB white space will be created in the database and that space will be available for the new data to be written without increasing the file size.
 You can follow the below steps to reduce edb file size exchange 2003, 2007, 2010 & 2013.

 Solution: How to Fix Exchange EDB File Too Big?

 If your query is .edb File size has grown too large.
 My server is almost out of space.
 You can try following methods to reclaim the space.